Battle of Cook's Mills: Battle

 Attempting to deprive the British of their chief source of flour, Izard sent a brigade of about 1,200 men, consisting of the 5th, 14th, 15th and 16th U.S. Infantry with some detachments of riflemen and U.S. Dragoons under Brigadier General Daniel Bissell, to take Cooks Mills on Lyon's Creek in Crowland township.
 In response, Drummond dispatched about 750 men (the 6th Regiment, the Glengarry Light Infantry and the flank companies of the 104th Regiment, with a 6-pounder gun and a Congreve rocket detachment) under Lieutenant Colonel Christopher Myers to reconnoitre the American force.

 On the morning of 19 October, Myers came into contact with the American picket just east of the mills.
 A half-hour fight ensued, but the Americans could not be lured from the cover of the woods.
-Observing American soldiers moving through the trees on his right and left, Myers feared his force was being out-manoeuvred.
-He ordered a retreat, and the Americans promptly pursued his column nearly to their camp at the Lyon's Creek settlement.
-Returning to Cooks Mills, the Americans destroyed all the grain and flour found in the mill, and the next day they withdrew to their camp at Black Creek.
+Observing American soldiers moving through the trees on his right and left, Myers feared he was being out-manoeuvred.
+He eventually ordered an orderly retreat.
+The Americans pursued his column nearly to their camp at the Lyon's Creek settlement.
+Returning to Cooks Mills, the Americans destroyed all the grain found in the mill.
+Their dead, approximately a dozen soldiers, were interred in shallow pits at the Yokom farmhouse near the mills.
+The next day they withdrew to their camp at Black Creek.